The ACT loves to quiz students on pronoun-antecedent questions. It’s hard to find an ACT English test that doesn’t include at least a couple.

 We don’t know.

-We have an unclear antecedent because we don’t know if “her” refers to the engineer or the doctor.
-There’s nothing in the sentence to indicate which we’re referring to.
-The fix is to simply restate the antecedent and not use the pronoun:
+The antecedent is unclear because “her” could refer to either the engineer or the doctor.
+Nothing in the sentence tells you which one.
+The fix is to restate the antecedent instead of using the pronoun:

 The engineer and the doctor worked together from the engineer’s notes to create an advanced prosthetic.